bcgov/foi-report-download/README.md

 ## Project Status

-This repository has been retired and is no longer actively maintained
+This repository is no longer maintained.

 ## Related Repositories